RoadieHQ/roadie-backstage-plugins/plugins/backend/rag-ai-backend-retrieval-augmenter/README.md

 ```

 > You are able to get the vector store implementation from your constructed augmentation indexer.
 See embeddings submodules or `@roadiehq/rag-ai-backend` README for more information

+---

+Roadie is the best way to do Backstage.
+[Book a demo today.](https://roadie.io/request-demo/)